 First look through the list of available Honors courses.

 Click here for a list of Honors courses sorted by type.
-(A simple alphabetical list of Honors classes can be found here.)
 You should also review Honors requirements here (the standard curriculum) or in the Honors Student Handbook for other variations, e.g., for students also in BIC or University Scholars.
-NOTE: Most current first-year students not in the BIC or University Scholars must take GTX 2301 in an Honors section in the spring.
+NOTE: Most current first-year students not in the BIC or University Scholars must take GTX 2302 in an Honors section in the fall.